CreaturePhil/Showdown-Boilerplate/README.md

 - Numerous *cool* commands such as /urbandefine or /poof
 - Emoticons in chat and private messages
-- Polls, Hangman, and Tells
+- Polls, Hangman, Profile, and Tells
 - Economy (bucks system, shop, tournament winnings)

 ## Quick Start